xxzcs/xxzcs.github.io/_pages/about.md

 I am a Lecturer from School of Computer and Communication Engineering, University of Science and Technology Beijing.
 My research interest includes medical image analysis, breast cancer auxiliary diagnosis and causal inference.

-I have received my Ph.D degree from Beihang University in 2022, advised by Prof. Jianwei Niu and Prof. Xuefeng Liu.
+I have received my Ph.D degree from Beihang University in 2022, advised by Prof. Jianwei Niu (IEEE Fellow) and Prof. Xuefeng Liu.

 Email: xiexiaozheng@ustb.edu.cn